 Fairtrade certified cotton means that producers not only receive an agreed Minimum Price that covers their cost of sustainable production, but also a Fairtrade Development Premium of €50 for every ton of cotton they sell.
 Small-scale farmers can then spend this additional premium in social, environmental and economic projects – such as investing in schooling, health and production inputs.
 It is also very important to note that Fairtrade prohibits any Genetically Modified (GM) seeds in the cultivation of Fairtrade cotton.

-For more information about global cotton trade and our recommendations for a fairer trading system, download he paper The Great Cotton Stitch Up from our Research & Literature section.
+> > > For more information about cotton and Fairtrade, download the research paper The Great Cotton Stitch Up from our Research & Literature section.

 Fairtrade cotton products available in South Africa: